Josh Carraway: Washington Redskins

 On November 26, 2018, Carraway was signed to the Washington Redskins practice squad.

 Los Angeles Rams

 On May 2, 2019, Carraway signed with the Los Angeles Rams.
-He suffered a torn Achilles in the preseason and was ruled out for the season.
+He suffered a torn Achilles tendon in the preseason and was ruled out for the season.
 He was waived/injured during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.